Why Did The Top Student Aid Official Under Betsy DeVos Resign?

 "He chose to resign rather than face Congress," Liz Hill, a spokeswoman for DeVos, told NPR.

-In an email response to NPR today, Runcie denied this explanation: "I did not leave simply to avoid a hearing on improper payments," he wrote.
+In an email response to NPR on Thursday, Runcie denied this explanation.
+"I did not leave simply to avoid a hearing on improper payments," he wrote.
 "That is not credible."
 He declined further comment.

 Runcie's departure comes as the Education Department, like other federal agencies in the Trump administration, is facing an unusual number of vacancies and a slow pace of appointments.

-Note: This story has been updated with a response from Navient.
-Copyright 2017 NPR.
-To see more, visit http://www.npr.org/.